Tuesday, 23 September 2014

 We then do ((X*2)*2)*2 to the left side by the fourth line of our calculation.
 Thus, X3 = ((X*2)*2)*2 and X0 = X.

-We do (((Y/2)_| )/2_| )/2_| to the right side by the fourth line of our calculation.
-Thus, Y3 = (((Y/2)_| )/2_| )/2_| and Y0 = Y.
+(We do |_ |_(|_(Y/2)_| )/2_| )/2_| to the right side by the fourth line of our calculation.
+Thus, Y3|_ |_(|_(Y/2)_| )/2_| )/2_| and Y0 = Y.

-(Y/2)_| = (Y-1)/2 if Y = 2n + 1
+|_(Y/2)_| = (Y-1)/2 if Y = 2n + 1

 and

-(Y/2)_| = Y/2 if Y = 2n
+|_(Y/2)_| = Y/2 if Y = 2n

-If we do left member times right member, we get 2Xn-1 (Yn-1-1)/2, that is, Xn-1 (Yn-1-1), that is, Xn-1 Yn-1- Xn-1 whenever the right member is not an even number.
+If we do left number times right number, we get 2Xn-1 (Yn-1-1)/2, that is, Xn-1 (Yn-1-1), that is, Xn-1 Yn-1- Xn-1 whenever the right number is not an even number.

 When our right result is 1, all we have to do is then adding up all Xs, which are then going to appear only on the lines where we do not have an even number to the right.